ACSG-64/Venner/README.md

-# Data generator component - Venner
+# Data generator component - _Part of Reports Microservice_ - Venner
 Transforms cluster data into PDF reports for easy saving by the user.

 ## Tasks